Zonnev/elementaryos-firefox-theme/readme.md

 2. Application Basics > Profile Directory > Open Directory
 3. Create a folder named `chrome`
 4. Paste the userChrome.css in this folder
+5. Disable Title bar and Drag space in the customization panel in Firefox.
+5. In the customization panel in Fiefox you can move the new tab button to the left if you wish.